Chemical storage: Indoor Storage of Flammable Liquids

+While the definitions of fuel category are similar there are some notable differences.
+29 CFR 1910.106 defines category I and II flammable liquids as fuels that have a flashpoint below 23 degrees Celsius.
+A cat III fuel has a flash point between 23 and 60 degrees Celsius.
+A category IV fuel will have a flash point between 60 and 93 degrees Celsius.
+The standard also specifies that any fuel with a flash point higher than 93 degrees Celsius shall be handles in accordance with category IV fuel requirements.

 Maintenance

 Maintaining the proper condition of chemical storage areas reduces the likelihood of accidents or injuries in the workplace.
 For example, work areas should always be kept neat and clean and regularly inspected for any hazards such as improperly cleaned residue.

 General Best Practices for Chemical Storage

 Best practices for chemical storage also include ensuring containers are not stored above eye level, and heavy containers should be placed on lower shelves to prevent spills or injury.
 Access to chemical storage areas should be restricted to trained personnel, and appropriate signage should be posted.
 Emergency equipment such as eyewash stations, spill kits, and fire extinguishers must be located near storage zones and maintained in working condition.

 Spill Kits

 Spill kits are an essential component of chemical storage safety protocols, designed to enable quick and effective response to accidental releases of hazardous substances.
 A typical spill kit includes absorbent materials, neutralizing agents, PPE (such as gloves and goggles), disposal bags, and tools like scoops or tongs.
 Spill kits are tailored to the types of chemicals stored — for example, kits for acids and bases differ from those intended for oil or solvents.
 OSHA requires that facilities have appropriate emergency response materials readily accessible, including spill control supplies, and that employees are trained in their use.
 Regular inspections and restocking of spill kits help ensure they remain effective in an emergency.